 - StrongVPN – Not quite as easy to use as the others, but you can definitely use them for torrenting and streaming media.
 Unrestricted access to Netflix.

-- NordVPN – NordVPN is one the more fully-featured VPN services.
-It is extremely secure and keeps no logs at all which is also a big draw card for those who care about privacy.
+- NordVPN – NordVPN is one of the more fully-featured VPN services.
+It is extremely secure and keeps no logs at all which is also a big drawcard for those who care about privacy.
 Simple to use and has bonus features such as Malware protection.
 Unrestricted access to Netflix.

 All of them have free trials, so you can easily get your money back if you change your mind.

+We hope you enjoyed this article, on What is a VPN?.
 VPNs are an essential internet tool and should be rated as important as client antivirus software as a must on any PC.
-VPNs dramatically improve your privacy on the internet, and also help improve your security keeping your data safe when online.
+VPNs dramatically improve your privacy on the internet and also help improve your security by keeping your data safe when online.
 In an age of sophisticated cyber-crime, heightened government surveillance and industrial espionage, a VPN is a fundamental tool that everyone should have at their disposal.